monitorjbl/hobo-cloud/README.md

 # Hobo Cloud

 Uses Docker to build simple, temporary shelters for your wandering code to execute.
 Very useful if you've got some compute resources laying around and some work to do that doesn't require external access.
-Compiling code, running batch jobs, the kind of thing you need to run somwhere, but where doesn't actually matter.
+Compiling code, running batch jobs, the kind of thing you need to run somewhere, but where doesn't actually matter.

+Hobo Cloud is built using Java, Hibernate, and the [Docker Java client](https://github.com/kpelykh/docker-java).
+The application is designed with a RESTful interface that allows you to easily interact with it from any platform.

 # How to Run